James "Lugs" Branigan: Reputation

 Senator David Norris, a civil rights campaigner and longtime member of Seanad Éireann (the Irish Senate), said in the senate chamber in 1993 that:

 There is an onus on us to ensure that the guardians of law and order are protected.
 We have reached the point where the balance of advantage has been taken from the gardaí and given to the criminals.
 As a university student I recall seeing Garda "Lugs" Branigan in the Olympic Ballroom.
 He parted the hordes like the Dead Sea to take three people who were in front of the band stand into the back alley and rendered his own justice.
 Nobody protested.
 I am not suggesting that we return to those days but I believe that the balance has gone too far in the other direction.

-On 28 January 2009, RTÉ Radio 1's Liveline, programme, a popular talk programme, featured callers reminiscing about Detective Branigan and his activities as a Garda in Dublin.
+On 28 January 2009, RTÉ Radio 1's Liveline, a popular talk programme, featured callers reminiscing about Detective Branigan and his activities as a Garda in Dublin.

 In November 2015 he was the subject of a documentary on TG4, in which he was both praised for his work and criticised for excessive violence.